 Students who violate this provision will be suspended pending investigation.
-The Disciplinary Committee will review the case, and determine whether the involved students are subject to expulsion or any other disciplinary action.
+The Disciplinary Committee will review the case, and determine whether the involved student(s) are subject to suspension, recommendation for participation in rehabilitative/deterrent programs, opportunity to transfer, expulsion and/or any other disciplinary action.
 Moreover, additional steps may be taken with law enforcement if deemed necessary.